 \subsection{Harmonics noise}

-During the observation, we continuously injected sine wave excitation into the calibration line.
-Nonlinearity of Pcal modulation induce higher harmonics.
-Their amplitudes are required to be less than 10~\% of the displacement sensitivity.
-However, the amplitude of the displacement by Pcal higher harmonics decreased with the square of the frequency due to the suspension system's transfer function.Therefore, the requirement for the ratio of amplitude of n-th order harmonics to that of Pcal modulation is required to be less than
+During the observation, sine wave excitation was continuously injected into the calibration line.
+The nonlinearity of the Pcal modulation introduced higher harmonics, and their amplitudes needed to be less than 10~\% of the displacement sensitivity.
+However, due to the suspension system's transfer function, the amplitude of the displacement caused by Pcal higher harmonics decreased with the square of the frequency.